DAY 1 BAKU

-Arrive in Shemakha.
+Arrive in Shamakhi.
 Visit the landmark 10th century Juma Mosque, the only building to survive eight of the eleven earthquakes in the region.
-Visit the 18th century Yeddi Gumbez (The Seven Cupolas) Mausoleum, which was the burial place for members of the royal families of the Shirvan Shahs.
+Visit the 18th century Yeddi Gumbez (The Seven Cupolas) Mausoleum, which was the burial place for members of the royal families of the Shirvan Shah's.

 Continue to Sheki across the Muganly Pass, with great views of the mountains along the way.
 Rich in Islamic architecture and Silk Road history, the city of Sheki is Azerbaijan's true travel gem, located on the picturesque hillsides of the Caucasus Mountains in the background of snowy peaks.

-Visit the Palace of Sheki Khan's.
-Sheki’s foremost sight is the two-storey Khan’s Palace, which was finished in 1762.
+Visit the Palace of Sheki Khans, built in 1762.
 It is remarkable that during the construction of the palace, not a single nail was used, and the colored glass for shebeke (traditional mosaic) was brought from Venice.

 Visit the Sheki Caravanserai Historic Complex, which was built to house caravans as they passed through on the Silk Road to and from China.
 Take a tour of the Sheki History Museum.
 Visit the Sheki Silk Factory and the local handicraft workshops, where vendors sell very fine silk items.
 Check into a hotel.
 Overnight in Sheki.

 DAY 4 SHEKI – LAGODEKHI – SIGHNAGHI – TBILISI